molebox/seed-postgres-database-tutorial/guide.md

 - Create a csv file and populate it with fake data using the [faker](https://github.com/Marak/Faker.js) library.
 It will default to 10 rows but allow the user to specify an amount if they like.
 - Parse that data and insert it into the table - seed the database.

-Begin by creating a `schema.sql` file at your projects root.
-This file will enable you to lay the ground work for how your database and it's table will look.
+Begin by creating a `schema.sql` file at the root of your project.
+This file will enable you to lay the groundwork for how your database and its table will look.

 ### schema.sql